.psts are like vermin.

 3. PSTs are usually an ‘all or nothing’ thing

 If you look at a PST in a directory listing – it’s just one file.
 It’s effectively a container file, and with most solutions that you can use to move or eliminate PST contents, you’re typically looking at taking the whole file with you.
 This can mean taking a whole bunch of stuff you just don’t need or that falls outside of your retention policy.
-Having said this, the TransVault Insight solution we work with lets you take a more granular approach and just select the items you want to move according to different criteria.
+Having said this, it’s possible to take a more granular approach and just select the items you want to move according to different criteria.
 We have found this saves a lot of time and network bandwidth (as well as archive storage).

 4. PSTs might be changing all the time

 If you plan to tackle PSTs we recommend you create an Outlook Group Policy that makes the existing PSTs read only and prevents new PSTs from being created.
 This will put your PSTs in a ‘stable’ situation while you are tackling them.